In a paper published today scientists have studied the Vela Pulsar, a neutron star in the southern sky, that is 1,000 light years away.

 Occasionally these neutron stars start to spin faster, caused by portions of the inside of the star moving outwards.
 It’s called a “glitch” and it provides astronomers a brief insight into what lies within these mysterious objects.

-In a paper published today in the journal, Nature Astronomy, a team from Monash University, the ARC Centre of Excellence for Gravitational Wave Discovery (OzGrav), McGill University in Canada, and the University of Tasmania, studied the Vela Pulsar, a neutron star in the southern sky, that is 1,000 light years away.
+A team from Monash University, the ARC Center of Excellence for Gravitational Wave Discovery (OzGrav), McGill University in Canada, and the University of Tasmania, studied the Vela Pulsar, a neutron star in the southern sky, that is 1,000 light years away.
+They report their findings in a paper published today (August 12, 2019) in the journal, Nature Astronomy.

 By reanalyzing data from observations of the Vela glitch in 2016 taken by co-author Dr. Jim Palfreyman from the University of Tasmania, Dr. Ashton and his team found that during the glitch the star actually started spinning even faster, before relaxing down to a final state.